rolkra/explore/README.md

 # explore

 R package that makes basic data exploration radically simple.
-There are basically two ways to use the eplore package:
+There are two ways to use the eplore package:

 **Interactive data exploration**

 Launch an interactive shiny-app to explore data.
-You can inspect individual attributes, explore their relation to a binary target or create a fully automated report of all attributes.
+You can inspect individual attributes, explore their relation to a binary target or create a fully automated report of all attributes with a few "mouseclicks".

 **Functions for reproducible data science**

+Use the functions behind the shiny app.
 There are basically two "verbs" to remember:
 * explore - if you want to explore an attribute or the relationship between an attribute and a binary target.
 The output of these functions is a plot.
 * describe - if you want to describe a dataset or an attribute (number of na, unique values, ...)
 The output of these functions is a text.